 Eisler has studied political and social systems around the world, and introduced the concepts of “domination culture”—a top-down system based on fear or force—and “partnership society”—a system based on mutual support.
 In times of economic insecurity, she explains, people tend to gravitate toward the systems they’re most familiar with.
 If a person is used to being, or feeling, dominated, they might gravitate toward that quality in the people they form attachments to, from friends to political leaders.
 Partnership-driven people are affected in the same way.

-People tend to save what empathy they have for those who are like-minded and “to hell with the rest.”
 In either case, we end up with in-groups whose members tend to save what empathy they have for those who are like-minded and “to hell with the rest,” Eisler says.
 In a situation that feels desperate—like the current presidential election—fears can be fanned by rhetoric, compounding that compartmentalization.
 In other words, as long as the climate of fear continues, the division we’ve seen cut through our families and communities this year may get worse before it gets better.

 It also seems to validate the view of those critics who wonder if the ability to put oneself in another’s shoes is actually all that valuable.
 Paul Bloom, a Yale psychology professor, argues that empathy is not helpful in public discourse or decision-making because it’s biased.
 “We are more prone to feel empathy for attractive people and for those who look like us or share our ethnic or national background,” he has said.
 It’s also hard to extrapolate empathy to more than a few individuals—once there are thousands of refugees to worry about, we tend to go numb.